dingherself/dingherself.github.io/teaching/syllabus-language.md

 ### How to respect, support, and care for one another

-Here are some concrete examples of how you can respect, support and care for your classmates and instructor:
+Here are some concrete examples of how you can respect, support, and care for your classmates and instructor:

 #### Class discussions